SzpakKamil/SearchBar/Sources/SearchBar/SearchBar.docc/Extensions/Modifiers/Modifiers-Suggestions.md

 ## Overview

 The `searchBarSuggestions(_:)` modifier binds a list of `SearchBarSuggestion` objects to the `SearchBar` for dynamic suggestion updates.
-Available on iOS, visionOS, and macOS, it enhances search with predictive suggestions.
+Available on iOS, iPadOS, visionOS, and macOS, it enhances search with predictive suggestions.

 ## Parameters